Pony Express Route: Northwest Utah Road Trip Day 3

 Driving the Pony Express Route

 Keith and I both were surprised at the varied landscape along the drive.
-There was desert dirt and sand that changed quickly to a lush green farmland.
-Every once in awhile a small community with several houses would pop up.
-Then, all of the sudden we even drove right up next to a small airplane!
+There was desert dirt and sand that changed quickly to lush green farmland.
+Every once in a while a small community with several houses would pop up.
+Then, all of a sudden we even drove right up next to a small airplane!
 We were completely shocked to see that along the trail!
 Around that time we also began to wonder if we were still on the trail or trespassing on the farm/ranch roads.
 It was not something we expected to see so far out and indeed we were still on the Pony Express Route.

 Although we rarely encountered another vehicle along the trail, there would typically be a few as we’d get closer to a point of interest though.
-We did see a couple motorcycles, a few ATV’s and several vehicles towing campers.
+We did see a couple of motorcycles, a few ATVs, and several vehicles towing campers.
 I kept wondering what adventures and destinations these other people were seeking and if they wondered the same thing about us.

 There were site markers along the drive and sometimes we would stop and read about what used to be there, but there really isn’t anything to look at.
 Often times we’d slow down enough to see what area we were in, but didn’t get out at every stop.

 As Keith was driving, it is really important for him to keep his eyes on the road even though it may seem as if no one is around.
-Twists and turns can appear out of nowhere even when the road seems never ending.
-Other drivers can sometimes be seen for miles in the distance, mainly due to the trail of dust behind them, but every once in awhile a car might seemingly appear and sometimes these roads aren’t very wide.
+Twists and turns can appear out of nowhere even when the road seems never-ending.
+Other drivers can sometimes be seen for miles in the distance, mainly due to the trail of dust behind them, but every once in a while a car might seemingly appear and sometimes these roads aren’t very wide.
 Anyhow, as Keith was driving I was looking off into the distance for animals and dust devils.
 Sometimes you can see dust devils miles away and it’s always fun to spot them.

 We were not focusing on documenting this trip for the blog/vlog and didn’t even have the GoPro with us.
 We did however capture the drive from the trip on a dashcam and were taking photos, hence the decision to create a post/vlog.
-I never really got any good photos of the dust devils, but looking back at the dashcam now I’m so excited that a couple were caught on video!
+I never really got any good photos of the dust devils, but looking back at the dashcam now I’m so excited that a couple of these were caught on video!
 Be sure to check out the video above!

-Dugway Geode Beds
+Searching for gems at the Dugway Geode Beds

 It was fun to look around the area and while we did see some interesting rocks and fragments, nothing warranted taking home with us.
 We didn’t spend too much time at the geode beds.
 If we find ourselves in the area again, we would love to try and find something for collecting.

 Keith and I heard from locals and even saw information on the news about the herds of wild horses near the Onaqui Mountains.
-Some say you are nearly guaranteed a view of these wild mustangs and others told us how this use to be the case, but now the herds are much smaller, thus making your chances of viewing a herd much less likely.
+Some say you are nearly guaranteed a view of these wild mustangs and others told us how this used to be the case, but now the herds are much smaller, thus making your chances of viewing a herd much less likely.

 We had a grand vision of seeing this up close and although we weren’t near the heard, we did spot a rather large group way off in the distance.
 I noticed something and thought maybe I was seeing something of importance so Keith stopped.
 I used the camera zoom to get a better look.
 Immediately I knew it was horses!
 As I scanned through the camera lens I saw an even larger line of horses further back.
 It was a cool experience and we both felt lucky to see this herd, even if it was from a distance.